Apply to attend Rogers-Herr through the DPS Magnet Lottery!

-The first and most important thing you can do is to get a flu vaccine for yourself and your child.
-A flu vaccine is recommended for everyone 6 months and older.
-In addition to getting vaccinated, you and your children can take everyday steps to help prevent the spread of germs like:
+The first and most important thing you can do is to get a flu shot for yourself and your child every year, as early as possible (usually in September).
+In addition to getting vaccinated, you and your child can take everyday steps to help prevent the spread of germs like:

 |Body aches||Not usually||Almost always, often severe|

 Ticks can live in wooded areas, brushy fields, and virtually anywhere around your home.
 They survive on the blood of their hosts and can spread diseases like Lyme Disease, Ehrlichiosis, or Rocky Mountain Spotted Fever.

 Ticks can detect animals' breath, smells, body heat, moisture, and vibrations.
 These 8-legged arachnids often pick a place to wait by identifying well-used paths and rest on the tips of grasses and shrubs.
 They hold on to leaves and grass with their third and fourth pair of legs while holding their first pair of legs outstretched.
 When a host brushes the spot where a tick is waiting, it grabs hold with it's outstretched legs and quickly climbs aboard.